qrstuff/checkpoint/README.md

 4. [Install and authorize](https://api.slack.com/start/quickstart#installing) the app for the workspace.

 5. Add a [manual approval](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-action-add.html) action in the Codepipeline.
+Set a timeout in the manual approval step.

 6. Create S3 bucket to store the packaged code used in deployment of Lambda functions.